-The Organization leases space for operations under two non-cancelable operating leases.
-These leases contain no significant restrictions.
-Both leases provide for escalating payments over the lease term generally adjusted by about 3%.
+The Organization leases space for operations under different operating leases.
+During the year the lease for the Organization's Vero Beach South location was cancelled and operations combined at the main Vero Beach campus.
+The other lease is for warehouse space in Indian River County and this lease contains no significant restrictions.
+The lease provides for escalating payments over the lease term generally adjusted by about 3%.
 Additionally, the Organization leases storage trailers and other equipment under several non-cancelable operating leases.
 These leases provide for monthly payments over the terms of the leases.
 The Organization's estimated average investment rate of 5% was used as the discount rate in order to determine present value.
-The following is a schedule by year of minimum future rentals on the operating lease and the amortization of the net present value (NPV) of the lease liability as of December 31, 2023:
+The following is a schedule by year of minimum future rentals on the operating lease and the amortization of the net present value (NPV) of the lease liability as of December 31, 2024:

-am annual lease ization of NPV ease liability 2024 2025 2026 2027 \$ 448,881 389,258 397,317 5,832 \$ 402,094 361,434 387,998 5,784 \$ 1,157,310 Accumulated right-of-use asset Less - accumulated amortization · · · · · · \$ 1,792,671 (635,361) \$ 1,157,310
+im annual lease payments Amortization of NPV of lease liability 2025 2026 2027 \$ 389,258 397,317 5,832 \$ 361,435 387,998 5,783 \$ 755,216 Accumulated right-of-use asset Less - accumulated amortization \$ 1,792,671 (1,037,455) \$ 755,216

-Rent expense under these leases was \$345,666 for the year ended December 31, 2023.
+Rent expense under these leases was \$464,086 for the year ended December 31, 2024.

-Average operating lease terms and discount rate at December 31, 2023 were as follows:
+Average operating lease terms and discount rate at December 31, 2024 were as follows:

-Weighted average remaining lease term (years) 2.9 Weighted average discount rate 5.00%
+Weighted average remaining lease term (years) 2.0 Weighted average discount rate 5.00%